ps3mediaserver/ps3mediaserver/BUILD-with-ant.md

 Information for developers
 ---------------------------

-Ant compiling is designed to be fallback method for build enviroments where Maven 3 is unavailable or offline builds are required.
+Ant compiling is designed to be fallback method for build environments where Maven 3 is unavailable or offline builds are required.

 You can overwrite `maven-build.properties` and `maven-build.xml` with

         mvn ant:ant

-to apply `pom.xml` changes automaticaly.
+to apply `pom.xml` changes automatically.

 `build.xml` and `pms-build.properties` should be edited manually.